 The Amu Power consortium includes Centum Investments and Chinese companies.

-A group of global organisations has discouraged Kenya from setting up the coal plant over environmental concerns.
+A group of global organizations has discouraged Kenya from setting up the coal plant over environmental concerns.